 Because space and weight are limited on the charter plane from Puerto Montt to Chaiten, you will be allowed one bag, which cannot weigh over 28 pounds.
 The Earth River representative, Maria, will give you a medium size duffle bag for the trip to the river.
 Any additional things needed for extension trips and the personal bag you flew down with can be left with Maria and safely stored until you return to the airport at the end of the trip.
 Remember unless you’re spending additional time in Chile before or after the expedition, pack only what’s on the Earth River gear list which will fit into the duffle bag Earth River provides.
 Once you reach the river, we can collect your passports and other valuables and safely store them until the end of the river portion of the trip.
 NOTE: Upon your return to Puerto Montt, at the trip’s conclusion, the bags you left will be waiting for you at the airport with the Earth River representative.

 The Futaleufu is in Northern Patagonia and although December, January, February, March and April are mild months, the weather can vary from sunny in the low eighties (on occasion even nineties), to rainy in the sixties and even fifties.
 The nights are generally in the low fifties but can go into the forties and on occasion upper thirties.
-You will definitely get wet from running the rapids or possibly rain and although the river water is 60 degrees, all participants must have on either a wetsuit or dry suit (We will supply you with a sleeveless, farmer John wetsuit.).
-You must also have high quality paddle gear and a good rain jacket with a hood. is not a bad idea in case it rains (see gear list).
-The camps have hot tubs and excellent shelter in case of rain.
+You will definitely get wet from running the rapids or possibly rain and although the river water is 60 degrees, all participants must have on a wetsuit.
+(We will supply you with a sleeveless, farmer John wetsuit.).
+You must also have high quality paddle gear and a good rain jacket with a hood.
 Note: It is not possible to get an accurate current or future picture of the weather for the Futaleufu area via the internet.
 Often what you will be seeing is the weather for the Puerto Montt area, which is far cooler and wetter.
 IT IS IMPERATIVE THAT YOU BRING ALL THE WARM THINGS INCLUDED IN THE PACKING LIST IN CASE WE HAVE SOME COLD WEATHER WHEN YOU ARE DOWN THERE.

 There are no required shots or health precautions that you need to take when traveling in Chile with the exception of a current tetanus booster, which is a good idea for any international travel.
 Although the water in the cities is generally safe to drink, we recommend that you drink either bottled water or soft drinks during the land portions of the trip.
 We boil the drinking water on the river.
 If you should need medical attention, there are modern clinics and hospitals throughout the country.